masqueworks/masqueworks.github.io/docs/gettingstarted.md

 A performance consists of multiple stations, each configured for a specific technician.
 Common setups include:

-- **Audio Station** â€“ Manages music and sound effects.
+- **Audio Station** – Manages music and sound effects.
-- **Lighting Station** â€“ Controls DMX fixtures such as lights and smoke machines.
+- **Lighting Station** – Controls DMX fixtures such as lights and smoke machines.
-- **Projection Station** â€“ Manages projected visuals.
+- **Projection Station** – Manages projected visuals.

 At the top of the application, the **Performance Bar** features a dropdown menu to switch between available stations.
-Changing stations also updates the window layout to match the stationâ€™s tasks.
+Changing stations also updates the window layout to match the station’s tasks.

 ## Device Setup